opensourcely/git-sandbox/README.md

 ---

 # Ready for an Adventure?
--   Step 1: Install git on your local machines
+-   Step 1: Install git on your local machines.
--   Step 2: Create a GitHub account
+-   Step 2: Create a GitHub account.
--   Step 3: Create a Pull request
+-   Step 3: Edit [Members](https://github.com/opensourcely/Getting-Started/edit/master/Members.md) to Add <Your_Name - Your_GitHub username > .
--   Step 4: Add < Name - GitHub username > to [Members](https://github.com/opensourcely/Getting-Started/edit/master/README.md) along with the domain you are interested in.
+-   Step 4: Create a Pull request
 -   Step 5: Welcome to the community.
 ---